-Artificial intelligence and automation can provide support in many ways, from the behind-the-scenes operations and data analysis, to check outs, to content creation.
+Artificial intelligence and automation can provide support in many ways, from behind-the-scenes operations, product discovery, and data analysis, to check outs, to content creation.
 In fact, AI services in the retail sector are predicted to increase from $5B to above $31B in 2028.

 In the current economic climate, AI can often provide a cheaper and more impactful alternative to a full-human team, too.
 But stop right there.

 Artificial intelligence can do more for businesses than just reducing employee cost.

 While businesses tend to turn to replacing employees as the first call to introducing AI, it may be more effective to look to other parts of the company which can be improved using the tech’s help.
 AI can make your marketing more ethical and trustworthy than ever.